kuldeep04/Rest-Assured-Based-Regression-and-Integration-Test-Suite/README.md

 1. clone repo
 2. `cd` to root directory of project and run `mvn clean compile`
 3. once the compilation is successful
-4. Run mvn `clean compile integrationTest`
+4. Run mvn `clean compile integration Test`